Zetaphor/heresphere-server/README.md

 # HereSphere Server

-A server to allow HereSphere to view YouTube videos.
-Also supports downloading any viewed videos from Youtube or direct links.
+A server to allow HereSphere to view YouTube videos and [any other site supported by yt-dlp](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md).
+Also supports downloading any viewed videos yt-dlp supported links or direct video file links.

 Not officially endorsed by or affiliated with HereSphere.